boazbk/tcs/lec_01_introduction.md

 ## On the importance of negative results.

-Finding better algorithms is undoubtedly a worthwhile endeavor.
+Finding better algorithms for problems such as multiplication, solving equations, graph problems, or fitting neural networks to data, is undoubtedly a worthwhile endeavor.
 But why is it important to prove that such algorithms _don't_ exist?
-What useful applications could possibly arise from an impossibility result?

 One motivation is pure intellectual curiosity.
-After all, this is a question even Archimedes could have been excited about.
 Another reason to study impossibility results is that they correspond to the fundamental limits of our world.
-In other words, they are _laws of nature_.
+In other words, impossibility results are _laws of nature_.

+Here are some examples of impossibility results outside computer science  (see  [bnotesintrosec](){.ref} for more about these).
 In physics, the impossibility of building a _perpetual motion machine_ corresponds to the _law of conservation of energy_.
 The impossibility of building a heat engine beating Carnot's bound corresponds to the second law of thermodynamics, while the impossibility of faster-than-light information transmission is a cornerstone of special relativity.

-In mathematics, while we all learned the solution for quadratic equations in high school, the impossibility of generalizing this to equations of degree five or more gave birth to _group theory_.
+In mathematics, while we all learned the formula for solving quadratic equations in high school, the impossibility of generalizing this formula to equations of degree five or more gave birth to _group theory_.
-Another example of an impossibility result comes from geometry.
-For two millennia, mathematicians tried to show that Euclid's fifth axiom or "postulate" could be derived from the first four.
-(This fifth postulate was known as the  "parallel postulate", and roughly speaking it states that every line has a unique parallel line of each distance.)
-It was shown to be impossible using constructions of so called "non-Euclidean geometries", which turn out to be crucial for the theory of general relativity.^[It is fine if you have not yet encountered many of the above examples of impossiblity results.
-I hope however that they spark your curiosity!
-See the "Biliographical Notes" section ([bnotesintrosec](){.ref}) for some references.]
+The impossiblity of proving  Euclid's fifth axiom from the first four gave rise to  _non-Euclidean geometries_, which ended up crucial for the theory of general relativity.

 In an analogous way, impossibility results for computation correspond to "computational laws of nature" that tell us about the fundamental limits of any information processing apparatus, whether based on silicon, neurons, or quantum particles.
-Moreover, computer scientists have recently been finding creative approaches to _apply_ computational limitations to achieve certain useful tasks.
+Moreover, computer scientists found creative approaches to _apply_ computational limitations to achieve certain useful tasks.
-For example, much of modern Internet traffic is encrypted using the RSA encryption scheme, which relies on its security on the (conjectured) impossibility of efficiently factoring large integers.
+For example, much of modern Internet traffic is encrypted using the [RSA encryption scheme](https://en.wikipedia.org/wiki/RSA_\(cryptosystem\)), which relies on its security on the (conjectured) impossibility of efficiently factoring large integers.
 More recently, the [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) system uses a digital analog of the "gold standard" where, instead of using a precious metal,  new currency is obtained by "mining"  solutions for computationally difficult problems.